aditya-rao-iit-m/robosoccer/README.md

 I wish to thank Dr.Janakiraman Viraraghavan our chief mentor at IIT Madras, for his support and enthusiasm without which this robotics project will not have been successful.

 A big thank you to Rajguru Electronics (I) Pvt.
-Ltd. Mumbai and ADIY for sponsoring and being event partners at the IIT Madras festival Paradox'24 in May 2024, where we first open-sourced this base code.
+Ltd. Mumbai for sponsoring and being our event partners at the IIT Madras festival Paradox'24 in May 2024 - Robo Soccer event, where we first open-sourced this base code.

 ************************
 Concept and Program by: Aditya Rao 23f3000019@es.study.iitm.ac.in BS in Electronic Systems IIT Madras Friday, 17th May 2024